aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/Cyclistic_Case_Study_Capstone.md

 ## 8. Share Phase

-In this phase, it’s time to bring all the analysis to life through visualizations!
-I chose Tableau as the tool to visualize and share the data, as it was one of the key tools we explored during the Google Data Analytics course.
+For visualization, I selected **Tableau**, another tool introduced in the course, to create interactive dashboards and effectively communicate key findings.
+These visualizations reveal trends and patterns critical to understanding the differences between casual riders and annual members.
 To showcase everything I’ve learned throughout this journey, I also created a short PowerPoint presentation summarizing the project, which can be found in this repository